m-lyon/filter-subs/README.md

 6. Removes author tags e.g. `XoXo Subtitles by PwnedDude967 XoXo`.
 7. Fixes erroneous comma spacing, e.g. `Hey , what's up?
 Nothing,my man` to `Hey, what's up?
 Nothing, my man`.
 8. Removes lone symbols such as `?`, `-`, `#`, `_`.
+9. Remove leading dashes `-` if there is only one line present.

 ### Script Usage

 Bring up the help display:

 ```bash
 filter-subtitles.py -h
 ```

 Filter a subtitle in place (overwrites original subtitle) with default options.

 ```bash
 filter-subtitles.py -s /path/to/sub.srt
 ```

 Instead of saving to disk, print the output.

 ```bash
 filter-subtitles.py -s /path/to/sub.srt -p
 ```

 Save the output to a different filepath.

 ```bash
 filter-subtitles.py -s /path/to/sub.srt -o /path/to/outsub.srt
 ```

 Custom filter flags.

 ```
 --keep-fonts          Do not remove font tags and text contained within.
 --keep-ast            Do not remove subtitles containing asterisks: (*).